-For Freshmen Applicants, Otis has two options to meet the BFA portfolio requirement:
+For First-year (Foundation) Applicants, Otis has two options to meet the BFA portfolio requirement:

 - Open Portfolio: 10-20 images of your best, most recent work in any medium.
 Applicants whose work is digital or photo/video based should include five examples of work in other mediums.
 Students are encouraged to incorporate direct observation.